 Table of Contents

 The brisket comes from the chest area of the cow and is packed with connective tissue.
 That means raw, it's tough as nails.
-But when treated right — especially with the help of the right spice blend — it becomes fall-apart tender and richly flavorful.
+But when treated right — especially with the right spice blend and cooking method — it becomes fall-apart tender and richly flavorful.

 Spice Basics for Brisket Roasting